morganabbitt/Regression-Analysis/README.md

 solution for evaluation using the command:

     python score_model.py data/your_predictions.csv

-Note that this will announce your score on Slack to everybody else, but feel free to submit an early model to make sure you have a working model.

 Be wary about scoring the test set too many times.
 If you respond to your test set loss by changing your model, you risk overfitting to the test set, which is